Prince Charming (TV series) season 3

 The third season of reality television series Prince Charming premiered on August 17, 2021 on the premium section of streaming service RTL+.
-This season, like the previous two, is also going to be shown on German TV channel VOX, which began airing on February 7, 2022.
+This season, like the previous two, was shown on German TV channel VOX, which began airing on February 7, 2022.
 The third Prince Charming was 31-year-old car salesman Kim Tränka.

 The season ended on October 19, 2021 (RTL+) and on March 28, 2022 (VOX), with 22-year-old Maurice Schmitz being named the winner.
 At the reunion, Tränka and Schmitz revealed that they were still a couple.